The ideal intersection property for essential groupoid C*-algebras: Boundary theory for e tale groupoids

 Hence $\phi'(a)(g) = \phi(a)(g)$ for all $g \in \cG$, and we conclude that $\phi' = \phi$.
 It follows that the map from families of states as in \ref{it:poisson_maps:states} to $\cG$-ucp maps as in \ref{it:poisson_maps:morphism} is surjective. \end{proof}

-We now define injectivity in the category of unital $\cG$-\Cstar-algebras.
 For unital $\cG$-\Cstar-algebras $A$ and $B$, recall that a $\cG$-ucp map $\phi : A \to B$ is an embedding if it is a complete order embedding and note that if either of $A$ or $B$ is commutative, then $\phi$ is an embedding if and only if it is isometric. \begin{definition} Let $\cG$ be an {\'e}tale groupoid with compact Hausdorff unit space.
 We say that a unital $\cG$-\Cstar-algebra $C$ is injective in the category of unital $\cG$-\Cstar-algebras if whenever $A$ and $B$ are unital $\cG$-\Cstar-algebras with an embedding $\iota : A \to B$ and a $\cG$-ucp map $\phi : A \to C$, there is a $\cG$-ucp map $\psi : B \to C$ extending $\phi$, that is the following diagram commutes.

 \end{definition}

 With the correspondence from Proposition \ref{prop:poisson_maps}, we are now able to prove the injectivity of $\linfty(\cG)$ in the category of unital $\cG$-\Cstar-algebras. \begin{proposition} Let $\cG$ be an {\'e}tale groupoid with compact Hausdorff unit space.
 The \Cstar-algebra $\linfty(\cG)$ is injective in the category of unital $\cG$-\Cstar-algebras. \end{proposition} \begin{proof} Let $\iota : A \to B$ be a unital $\cG$-\Cstar-algebra embedding and let $\phi : A \to \linfty(\cG)$ be a $\cG$-ucp map.
 Let $\psi : A \to \linfty(\Gnaught)$ be the corresponding unital completely positive map satisfying $\psi|_{\cont(\Gnaught)} = \id_{\cont(\Gnaught)}$ as in Proposition~\ref{prop:poisson_maps}.
 Since $\linfty(\Gnaught)$ is a commutative von Neumann algebra, it is injective in the category of operator systems.
 Hence there is a unital positive map $\tilde{\psi} : B \to \linfty(\Gnaught)$ extending $\psi$, that is the following diagram commutes.